 Asthma/COPD - sites are encouraged to investigate the true burden of asthma/COPD.
+When a patient has a historical diagnosis and is not symptomatic and / or not dependent on steroidal / preventative inhalers: then the diagnosis should be challenged and discussed with the patient and their GP.
+If the latter suggests that the patient is not asthmatic according to British Thoracic Society (BTS) guidelines, correction of the patient's asthma diagnosis should be considered and documented in the patients' medical notes before being consented for participation in BOPPP (Group A).
+Patients with asthma/COPD are challenged with carvedilol in practical clinical situations, it is at the PI's discretion should they wish to enrol a patient with asymptomatic asthma/COPD to the trial (Group B).
+Patients that are symptomatic with or without therapy who have previously tolerated a trial of beta-blockade prior to enrolment are eligible for BOPPP (Group C).
+However, symptomatic patients with or without a dependency of inhalers, and are beta-blocker naïve are ineligible for BOPPP (Group D).
+Any uncertainty needs to be communicated with the Chief Investigator and/or Chief Scientific Investigator via email prior to randomisation and clearly documented in the patient's notes.
+The different groups of patients with asthma/COPD are summarised in Table 1.

-Symptomatic patients with a dependency of inhalers are clearly contraindicated to Carvedilol and ineligible for BOPPP.
-However, when a patient has a historical diagnosis and is not symptomatic and / or not dependent on steroidal / preventative inhalers: then the diagnosis should be challenged and discussed with the patient and their GP.
-If the latter suggests that the patient is not asthmatic according to British Thoracic Society (BTS) guidelines, correction of the patient's asthma diagnosis should be considered and documented in the patients'
+Group Eligibile (Y/N) A: No asthma/COPD (including following review of investigations) Y B: Asymptomatic asthma/COPD not requiring any therapy Y C: Symptomatic asthma/COPD with or without therapy who have previously tolerated a trial of beta-blockade prior to enrolment Y D: Symptomatic asthma/COPD with or without therapy who are beta-blocker naïve N

-medical notes before being consented for participation in BOPPP.
-As patients with asthma/COPD are challenged with carvedilol in practical clinical situations, it is at the PI's discretion should they wish to enrol a patient with asthma/COPD to the trial.
-However, this needs to be communicated with the Chief Investigator or Chief Scientific Investigator via email prior to randomisation and clearly documented in the patient's notes.
+Table 1.
+Trial eligibility for patients with diagnosis of asthma/COPD